sbslee/pypgx/README.rst

     * VcfFrame for storing target gene's phased variant data.
     * Requires following metadata: ``Platform``, ``Gene``, ``Assembly``, ``SemanticType``, ``Program``.

-Some genes have a diplotype-phenotype table available from the Clinical Pharmacogenetics Implementation Consortium (CPIC).
-PyPGx will use this information to perform phenotype prediction.
-Note that there two types of phenotype prediction:

 Phenotype prediction
 ====================